KDE/documentation-develop-kde-org/content/docs/features/cursor/_index.md

 You might be asking yourself: *What is the hotspot?*

 The hotspot of a cursor is the point where the click occurs.
-It's the position on your image where the system will interpret and understand as the position of the cursor.
+It's the position on your image that the system will interpret and understand as the position of the cursor.

 To determine the pixel where the hotspot should sit, it's necessary to use graphic editing